bitfieldlabs/afm_saucer/doc/README.md

 * *Note 3* Mind the polarity for the LEDS!
 The flat side (-) is marked on the PCB.
 It's the connection with the square solder pad.
 It matches the LED's long legs.
 * *Note 4* The legs of the 5V regulator (U1) must be bent straight in order to solder it flat to the PCB (see images).
 The VO (voltage out) pin must be connected to the upper solder pad, where U1 is marked.
 VI (voltage in) points toward the middle of the PCB.
 * *Note 5* Remove pin 3 of the connector J1 as it is the key pin.
+* *Note 6* Be careful not to short any LED pins, they are quite close to each other
+* *Note 7* Switch 1 of the DIP switch SW3 points down to where SW3 is labelled

 ![Assembly 1](https://github.com/bitfieldlabs/afm_saucer/blob/master/doc/assembly_1.jpg)
 ![Assembly 1](https://github.com/bitfieldlabs/afm_saucer/blob/master/doc/assembly_2.jpg)